bgpalan/code-challenge/README.md

 * Framework used : Spring boot

 ### Assumptions
-* Names are very tricky (It is different in different cultures ) and a perfect solution is not possible :)
-* The Supported language is only English
+* Names are very tricky (It is different in different cultures ) and a perfect solution is not possible :) , So I have assumed that the Supported language is only English
 * The Salutation is optional and I have assumed that the salutation should have minimum of 2 chars and max of 4 .
 Possible examples are Mr. / Miss. , It is Quite possible to have spaces before or after the dot
 * Suffix is optional and is at the end of the name starting with a comma and ending in a dot.
 Comma can start or end with space and there could be a space before or after the dot
 * Name forms the middle of the string , It is mandatory might have middle name as well as last name.
 I have assumed that the first name should have a min length of 5 characters